VMM-774

 Marine Medium Tiltrotor Squadron 774 (VMM-774) is a United States Marine Corps medium tiltrotor squadron consisting of V-22 Osprey tiltrotor aircraft.
 The squadron, known as the "Wild Goose", is a United States Marine Corps Reserve unit based at Marine Corps Air Station New River, North Carolina and falls under the command of Marine Aircraft Group 49 (MAG-49) and the 4th Marine Aircraft Wing (4th MAW).

-With the deactivation of training squadron HMMT-164 and re-designation as VMM-164 on 9 April 2015, HMM-774 was the last dedicated CH-46E squadron in the Marine Corps; itself transitioning to the MV-22B Osprey and re-designating as VMM-774 in January of 2016.
+With the deactivation of training squadron HMMT-164 and re-designation as VMM-164 on 9 April 2015, HMM-774 was the last dedicated CH-46E squadron in the Marine Corps; itself transitioning to the MV-22B Osprey and re-designating as VMM-774 in January 2016.

 Mission

 Support the MAGTF Commander by providing assault support transport of combat troops, supplies, and equipment, day or night, under all weather conditions during expeditionary, joint or combined operations.

 History

 CH-46E 'Phrog' of VMM-774 landing at the Smithsonian Institution National Air and Space Museum’s Steven Udvar-Hazy Center.

 Marine Medium Helicopter 774 was activated 5 September 1958, at Naval Air Station New York as Marine Transport Helicopter Squadron 774 (HMR-774).
 The squadron operated the SH-34G/J Sea Bat helicopter.
 In April 1962 the squadron was redesignated Marine Medium Helicopter Squadron 774, but was deactivated on 30 September 1962.

 HMM-774 was reactivated at Naval Air Station Norfolk (Chambers Field) on 1 July 1969.
 HMM-774 initially operated UH-34D Sea Horse helicopters.
 In 1970, the CH-46 replaced the UH-34 and in 1971 the squadron was assigned under the command of the 4th Marine Aircraft Wing.
 In January 1991, HMM-774 was mobilized as an element of Marine Aircraft Group 26, I Marine Expeditionary Force (I MEF) in support of Operation Desert Shield and Desert Storm.
 In July 2004, the squadron was mobilized and deployed to Al Asad, Iraq in support of Operation Iraqi Freedom from August 2004 to March 2005 and from September 2005 to March 2006.
 The squadron was demobilized during July 2006.